edonkey2001/2020-Stellar-Submission/docs/TEMPLATE_SPEC.md

 ## EXECUTION Section

 Desribes how to execute a series of transactions (see TRANSACTION_SPEC.md).
 Transactions are executed sequentially.
 Transactions may be partial meaning they may be created and queried later for future execution after signed by the final remaining signers; denote these PARTIAL.
 They also may be timed; denote these TIME <LEDGER_NUMBER>.
+Finally, we have an array of expected signers.

 Example
 ```
 [EXECUTION]
-Tx1.tx
+Tx1.tx [TO]
-PARTIAL Tx2.tx
+PARTIAL Tx2.tx [TO]
-TIMED 10000000000 Tx3.tx
+TIMED 10000000000 Tx3.tx [FROM]
 ```